RomanSC/i3-xfce/README.md

 # .config

 Here are my awesome config files that make it so you can run i3wm with XFCE4, with rofi and terminator as a drop-down terminal.
 Hotkeys are set for the most part to honor i3wm defaults.
-As some colors are set for rofi and windows in the i3 config, it's recommended to run Numixe Arch Blue as the GTK theme.
+As some colors are set for rofi and windows in the i3 config, it's recommended to run Numix Arch Blue as the GTK theme.
 I also recommend elementary-xfce-icons because they're the default for the awesome Xubuntu distribution known for it's amazing XFCE4 implementation.

 Dependencies: